20 Ways to Use Cold Pressed Virgin Coconut Oil

 Cold pressed coconut oil has a gentle aroma and pleasant taste and is widely used as a cooking oil in Asian countries.
 It contains 91% saturated fatty acids, making the oil highly heat-stable, meaning the oil does not break down to harmful byproducts when heated over a period of time.
 This allows the oil to retain its original characteristics and offers a safe medium to cook, sauté, and even deep fry your dishes.

-One study found that coconut oil demonstrated high oxidative stability and produced the least amount of polar compounds at the end of the induction time, outperforming even extra-virgin olive oil.
+One study found that coconut oil demonstrated high oxidative stability and produced the least amount of polar compounds at the end of the induction time, outperforming even extra-virgin olive oil (1).
 This could be due to the presence of natural antioxidants in raw coconut oil.
-The highly resistant nature of this oil to oxidative rancidity is attributed to its high concentration of saturated fat and low unsaturated fatty acids (PUFA).
+The highly resistant nature of this oil to oxidative rancidity is attributed to its high concentration of saturated fat and low unsaturated fatty acids (PUFA), making cooking in coconut oil a stable choice.

 Buy Advait Living High Quality Virgin Cold Pressed Coconut Oil For Your Versatile Cooking Needs.